 The guestion of whether IP addresses should be assigned by the Firewall (using IP pools) or by a DHCP server is a network administration and financial issue.
 Some network administrators may prefer to manage all of their dynamic IP addresses from the same location.
 For them, a central DHCP server might be preferable.
-Moreover, DHCP allows a cluster to assign all the addresses from a single pool, rather than have a different pool per cluster member as you have to with Firewall IP pools.
 On the other hand, purchasing a DHCP server can be viewed by some as an unnecessary financial burden, in which case the IP pool option might be preferred.